UPDATED JAN 2018

 I have good news for you!
 (And bad news.)

-ACOG* says that VBAC should be an option for “most women with one previous cesarean delivery with a low-transverse incision” in Practice Bulletin #115 (August 2010).
+ACOG* says that VBAC should be an option “for most women with one previous cesarean delivery with a low-transverse incision” in Practice Bulletin #184 (October 2017).

 *American Congress of Obstetricians and Gynecologists